dafny-lang/dafny/docs/OnlineTutorial/Termination.md

 set is as small as you can go, and sequences have natural number lengths, so both of these come with lower bounds.
 Though not terribly useful, bools and references can also be used in decreases clauses.
 (See the reference if you want details.)
-The final termination measure is a tuple of the other kinds of measures.
+The final kind of termination measure is a tuple of the other kinds of measures.
 For example, the following implementation of the Ackermann function uses a pair of integers to prove termination: